Sajid-Bit/GAN-Doc-Quality/README.md

 The project includes a notebook that performs the following tasks:
 - Adds noise to images.
 - Trains the GAN model to improve the quality of noisy images.

+## Test Folder
+The `test` folder contains the code for testing the trained GAN model.
+It includes scripts for:
+- Loading the trained model.
+- Running the model on test images.
+- Evaluating the quality of the generated images compared to the high-quality images.